drtonyr/carbonTaxBackstop/docs/README.md

 A backstop is means of guaranteeing the desired outcome, if better means are found then it need not be used.

 A carbon tax backstop is valuable to all policies and all political parties.
-It provides the ability to commitement to carbon neutrality ((https://www.theguardian.com/environment/2019/oct/30/climate-crisis-affects-how-majority-will-vote-in-uk-election-poll)[Climate crisis affects how majority will vote in UK election]).
+It provides the ability to commitement to carbon neutrality (e.g. [Climate crisis affects how majority will vote in UK election](https://www.theguardian.com/environment/2019/oct/30/climate-crisis-affects-how-majority-will-vote-in-uk-election-poll)).

 ## Methodology